 These representations were put forward a month later as the general appeal of the Greek Committee, which had existed as a secret body for a year, but was formally and publicly organized on April 25th, 1879.
-Preparations were begun for a public meeting, and after several conferences with Lord Lansdowne

-'I invited the speakers and drew up an appeal to the public, and acted as Chairman of the Executive Committee, with Rosebery for President and Lefevre for Treasurer.
-The meeting was held at Willis's Rooms on May 17th, 1879, and was attended by men of all shades of opinion-the Duke of Westminster, Sir Robert Peel, an independent Conservative, and several other Conservatives, as well as the mass of the Liberals.
+Preparations were begun for a public meeting, and after several conferences with Lord Lansdowne as Chairman of the Executive Committee, with Rosebery for President and Lefevre for Treasurer.
+The meeting was held at Willis's Rooms on May 17th, 1879, and was attended by men of all shades of opinion--the Duke of Westminster, Sir Robert Peel, an independent Conservative, and several other Conservatives, as well as the mass of the Liberals.
 I presided, and Lansdowne moved the first resolution.'